Python

 Type the code.
 Don’t copy and paste, don’t just read.
 Programming is a physical skill as much as a mental one, and typing builds muscle memory for syntax patterns that reading alone never will.
 When an example doesn’t work the way you expected, resist the urge to move on.
 Stop and figure out why.
 That moment of confusion, followed by understanding, is where the real learning happens.

 The exercises at the end of each chapter connect back to the Northwind database you know from the previous unit.
 You’ll work with the same data, but now exported as CSV and JSON files that you process with Python scripts.
-By the end of the unit, you’ll have built a complete, well-organized, documented, and typed Python module.
+By the end of the unit, you’ll have built a complete, well-organized, documented, typed, and quality-checked Python project.

 Let’s begin.